Coloured Graphical Models and their Symmetries: Open Problems

 By Proposition~\ref{symmetries}, the symmetries of a coloured graph explain some binomial linear forms in the ideal $I(\mathcal{L}^{-1})$.
 The following example shows that in general, not all binomial linear forms in $I(\mathcal L^{-1})$ are induced by symmetries. \begin{exa} The graph

-has no nontrivial symmetries, but all elements $X\in \mathcal L^{-1}$ satisfy $x_{13} - x_{24} = 0$. \end{exa} However, after computing the linear part of $I(\mathcal L^{-1})$ for all colourings on the $3$,$4$, and $5$-cycle, we arrived at the following conjecture. \begin{conj} Let $G$ be a coloured $n$-cycle.
+has no nontrivial symmetries, but all elements $X\in \mathcal L^{-1}$ satisfy $x_{13} - x_{24} = 0$. \end{exa} However, after computing the linear part of $I(\mathcal L^{-1})$ for all colourings on the 3,4, and 5-cycle where all vertices have the same colour, we arrived at the following conjecture. \begin{conj} Let $G$ be a coloured $n$-cycle where all vertices have the same colour.
 All \emph{binomial} linear forms in $I(\mathcal{L}^{-1})$ are induced by symmetries. \end{conj}

 In Theorem~\ref{circulant-families} we give four families of graphs where the linear part of $I(\mathcal L^{-1})$ is induced by symmetries.
 In particular, this gives a complete description of the linear part for the uniform coloured $n$-cycle.
 However, for every $n$ this only represents one possible colouring.